Mawangdui Silk Texts: Tao Te Ching

+Jargon

 The Chinese characters in the silk texts are often only fragments of the characters used in later traditional versions.
 Many characters are formed by combining two simpler characters: one indicating a general category of meaning, and the other to guide pronunciation.
 Where the traditional texts have both components, the silk texts frequently give only the phonetic half of the character.
 There are several hypotheses to explain this: